bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/simulation.rst

 A data class attribute value change breakpoint is a breakpoint that can be set on a data class attribute.
-The execution of the process will be interrupted before the value of the process data attribute is changed.
+The execution of the process will be interrupted before the value of the process data attribute will be changed.
 Data class attribute value change breakpoints can be added or removed in the :ref:`data-class-editor` or the :ref:`persistence-entity-class-editor`.
-The current available variables and the current debug context is available in the :ref:`debugger-variables-view`.
+The currently available variables and the current debug context are available in the :ref:`debugger-variables-view`.
 The old and new value of the debugging field is displayed in the variable ``debug``.

 .. note::

    The breakpoint only breaks if the value of an attribute is changed by an IvyScript write attribute operation (e.g.
    ``in.data.myField="Hello"``).
-If the attribute is changed by a setter method then the breakpoint will not break (e.g.
+If the attribute is changed by a setter method, then the breakpoint will not break (e.g.
    ``in.data.setMyField("Hello")``).